frayer/rspec_xml_matchers/README.markdown

 --------

 A collection of custom RSpec Matchers for testing XML.
 Currently it supports XPath and Schema Validation matchers, and will be expanded to support XML equivalence testing.
-Look in the "spec" directory for more examples, but the following is what you can expect to find.
+Look in the "spec_examples" directory for more examples, but the following is what you can expect to find.

 ### XPath Matchers (see "spec\_examples/rspec\_xml\_matchers\_xpath\_spec.rb") ###